jhongover9000/alternate-realities/docs/index.md

 ____

-## Project 2: but deliver us from evil.
+## Project Two: but deliver us from evil.

 ### Intro: Here We Go Again...
 Welcome to another episode of nightmares in coding and all-nighters!
 Not as many all-nighters this time round, but just as many (if not more) problems!